1. The Vijayanagara Empire was founded in ___________.

 Explanation: Their temples are known for lofty gopurams, mandapas, and ornate pillars.

-49. The Virupaksha Temple at Hampi is dedicated to:
+49. The Virupaksha Temple at Hampi is dedicated to___________.

 A) Vishnu